alexdotrud/floristry_school_project/README.md

 ![Courses Section](documentation/courses-section.png)
 ### Gallery Page
-- Contain Introduction and Pictire sections.
+- Contains Introduction and Pictires sections.
 - A  "Stay Updated On New Courses" button is placed for easy access to the Sign-Up Page, encouraging enrollment.
 #### Introduction section
 Introduces users to the Gallery Page, giving short discription about pictures.